-Home Purchase With Bad Credit: Low Credit Scores
+Qualifying For Home Purchase With Bad Credit And Low Credit Scores

-Conventional mortgage loan programs have higher credit standards than FHA insured mortgage loans.
+Conventional loan programs have higher credit standards than FHA-insured loans.
 Most conventional mortgage lenders require a credit score of a minimum of 620 FICO credit score.
-However, if your credit scores fall between 530 FICO and 580 FICO, you can qualify for a FHA insured mortgage loan with a 10% down payment.
-If you want to qualify for a home purchase with bad credit and only want to put a 3.5% down payment, your credit scores need to be a minimum of a 580 FICO.
+However, borrowers with credit scores between 500 and 579 can qualify for an FHA-insured mortgage loan with a 10% down payment.
+For homebuyers who want to qualify for a home purchase with bad credit and only want to put a 3.5% down payment, credit scores need to be a minimum of 580.

 FHA Loans Are Best For Home Purchase With Bad Credit

-FHA insured mortgage loans are the best mortgage program for a home purchase with bad credit.
-The Federal Housing Administration’s mission is to make homeownership affordable to all hard working American families and are very understanding with prior bad credit issues for home buyers.
-There are certain mandatory waiting period requirements for those who had a prior bankruptcy, foreclosure, deed in lieu of foreclosure, or short sale but anyone with a full time job or income can qualify for a home purchase with bad credit.
-You can have unpaid unsettle collection accounts, charge offs, and previous late payments.
-However, FHA insured mortgage lenders want to see timely payments for the past 12 months and re-established credit after a period of bad credit is required to get an approve/eligible per Automated Underwriting System Approval.
+FHA loans are the best mortgage program for a home purchase with bad credit.
+The Federal Housing Administration’s mission is to make homeownership affordable to all hardworking American families.
+FHA is very understanding of prior bad credit issues for home buyers.
+There are certain mandatory waiting period requirements for those who had a prior bankruptcy, foreclosure, deed in lieu of foreclosure, or short sale.
+But anyone with a full-time job or income can qualify for a home purchase with bad credit.
+Borrowers can have unpaid unsettle collection accounts, charge-offs, and previous late payments and qualify for FHA Loans.
+However, lenders want to see timely payments for the past 12 months.
+Re-established credit after a period of bad credit is required to get an approve/eligible per Automated Underwriting System Approval.